 For Ohio State, you must file your strict liability lawsuit within six years from the date of injury.
 If you were a child at the time of the accident, the six years start counting from your 18th birthday.
 If you’re bringing your lawsuit under common law negligence, you have two years from the date of injury.

 Contact an Experienced Dog Bite Lawyer in Columbus, Ohio Now!

 There are many factors you must consider before you file an insurance claim or lawsuit for an Ohio bite attack.
-Even if you have a good injury case, you'll still need to consider Ohio's statute of limitations.
+Even if you have a good injury case, you’ll still need to consider Ohio’s statute of limitations.
 There are also numerous dog bite laws you must factor in when you want to sue for animal attacks.
-It's a lot, and that's why you need an experienced attorney from our law firm to navigate the bottlenecks.
+It’s a lot, and that’s where an experienced attorney might be able to help.
+They can help you navigate the bottlenecks.

-Our dog bite injury lawyers at Babin Law are just who you need to get justice for your physical injuries.
-In handling your case, we understand that you may be going through psychological trauma due to the attack.
-As such, we'll ensure that we wouldn't make your dog bite settlement process any more difficult for you.
+Our dog bite injury lawyers at Babin Law want you to get justice for your physical injuries.
+We understand that you may be going through psychological trauma due to the attack.
+As such, we try to ensure that we wouldn’t make your dog bite settlement process any more difficult than it has to be.

-Our lawyers understand the nitty-gritty of Ohio's dog bite laws as well as the tricks the insurance adjuster may pull.
-In a lawsuit, we'll always be steps ahead of the dog bite defense attorney.
+Our lawyers understand the nitty-gritty of Ohio’s dog bite laws as well as the tricks the insurance adjuster may pull.
 So, put your mind at ease and schedule a free case review with our experienced lawyers now.